shafiqulsazu/djangoproject/README.md

 Make sure you have Python 3.x and pip installed.
 You will also need to have Django installed.

-1. Install Python dependencies:
----bash
-pip install -r requirements.txt
+1. Install Python dependencies: bash pip install -r requirements.txt

 2.Install Django:
 bash